The complete guide to wearing a collar pin (and how a collar bar and collar clip are different)

 Remember, the neck tie is the star player in this arrangement.
 The bar or clip elevates the knot, thereby giving it a more aesthetically pleasing shape and contour.

 Therefore, something like a four-in-hand knot is a safe bet.
 Larger knots, such as the Windsor, can sometimes look a bit odd protruding outward so much.
 However, it all depends on the tie material, your personal size and geometry, and your preference.
-Just make sure that whatever knot you end up wearing with your collar bar/pin/clip that the focus is still on your face and not a knot that looks as if it’s trying to run away from you.
+Just make sure that whatever knot you end up wearing with your collar bar/pin/clip that the focus is still on your face.

 At the risk of being redundant, if you’re going to wear a collar clip, make sure that it doesn’t move around on you throughout the day.
 And if the collar pin is your preferred pick, check for levelness in the mirror before you walk out the door.

 In addition, it’s a good idea to minimize other accessories, such as your tie bar or lapel pins.
-I think that it’s best to wear only a couple metallic items at a time, as too many can end up looking a bit distracting.
-Also, work to build a consistent theme with the material — try and match the color of your collar pin to that of your watch or cufflinks.
+I think that it’s best to wear only a couple metallic items at a time.
+Too many can end up looking a bit distracting.
+Also, work to build a consistent theme with the material.
+Maybe try and match the color of your collar pin to that of your watch or cufflinks.
 Or, perhaps your belt buckle.

 Fortunately, collar bars and the aforementioned variants are relatively inexpensive.
 While I’m sure that there are custom jewelry makers out there willing to satisfy every metallic menswear accessory desire that you might have, first cut your teeth on the less expensive options.
 Try The Tie Bar or Amazon, to start.